birdLark/birdLark.github.io/faq/faq.md

 How to configure logging related parameters in LarkMidTable-v2(Spark, Flink)?

 Currently, it cannot be set directly.
-The user needs to modify the birdlarkstartup script.The relevant parameters are specified in the task submission command.
+The user needs to modify the birdLarkstartup script.The relevant parameters are specified in the task submission command.
 For specific parameters, please refer to the official document:

 - Spark official documentation: http://spark.github.io/docs/latest/configuration.html#configuring-logging
 - Flink official documentation: https://ci.github.io/projects/flink/flink-docs-stable/monitoring/logging.html